EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 An “agent” is a third party acting as an agent to perform a task or tasks on behalf of and under the instructions of ABB.

-PRIVACY SHIELD PRINCIPLES
+DATA PRIVACY FRAMEWORK PRINCIPLES

 NOTICE/PERSONAL DATA COLLECTION AND USE

-ABB further receives transfers of Personal Data pertaining to individuals personally identified in various software platforms from customers using ABB Enterprise Software Inc. software solutions (“Customer Data”).
+Software Inc. software solutions (“Customer Data”).
 Customer Data may include Personal Data as well as Personal Data containing Sensitive Information such as medical treatment plans, ethnicity, and health plan information.
 ABB receives and transfers the Customer Data to assist software solution customers with software and/or system updates, upgrades and troubleshooting.
 ABB does not use or process the Customer Data for Its own commercial purposes.
 The transfer and processing of the Customer Data is governed by an ABB Enterprise Software Inc. Access Control Policy.

 When ABB receives Human Resources Data, Business Contact Data and Customer Data from its parent corporation and affiliates in the EU, EEA, and Switzerland, ABB will use and disclose such Personal Data in accordance with the notices provided by such entities and the choices made by the individuals to whom it relates.